 - Water - 1/2 cup

-- Garlic / Shiitakes / Bok choy / Green onions - Prep as directed.
+- Garlic / Shiitakes / Bok choy / Green onions / Limes - Prep as directed.
+Store separately.
 (Can be done up to 3 days ahead)

-- Boil noodles - This makes enough for tomorrow’s dinner.
-Bring a saucepan of water to boil.
+- Boil noodles - Bring a saucepan of water to boil.
 Add soba noodles and cook according to packaged instructions.
 Soba noodles don’t take long to cook, so keep an eye out.
-After draining, spread noodles out onto a sheet pan which will keep them from sticking.
-Reserve 1/4 for tomorrow’s dinner.
+After draining, spread noodles out onto a sheet pan to keep them from sticking.

-- Toss tofu with second part of corn starch.
+- Toss tofu with cornstarch (portion for the stir-fry) and some salt.
 Heat a saute pan over medium-high heat and add first part of cooking oil.
 Add tofu to heated oil and saute until golden, 4 to 6 minutes.
 Remove and set aside.

 - Return pan back to medium-high heat.
 Add second part of cooking oil and then shiitakes to the pan.
-Saute mushrooms for ~2 minutes before adding bok choy and returning tofu to the pan.
+Saute mushrooms for ~2 minutes.
+Add bok choy and saute for 2 minutes more.

 - Push everything to the side forming a donut in the middle.
-Pour in sauce; once it bubbles, add noodles (remember to reserve 1/4 for tomorrow night) and toss everything through.
+Pour in sauce; once it bubbles, add noodles and tofu and toss everything to combine.